NomicFoundation/hardhat/docs/guides/typescript.md

 # TypeScript Support

 In this guide, we will go through the steps to get a Buidler project working with TypeScript.
-This means that you can write your Buidler config, tasks, scripts and tests in [TypeScript](https://www.typescriptlang.org/).
+This means that you can write your Hardhat config, tasks, scripts and tests in [TypeScript](https://www.typescriptlang.org/).
 For a general overview of using Buidler refer to the [Getting started guide](../getting-started).

 ## Installing dependencies